The only time I can remember feeling like a piece of culture was designed for me, specifically, was when I watched the premiere of The Good Place.

 As soon as I finished watching, I shot an email to Scanlon, asking him if he knew he was being referenced in an NBC sitcom, of all things.
 Not only was he aware, he replied, but the season’s sixth episode would be named after, and feature, Scanlon’s magnum opus, the book What We Owe To Each Other.
 Three seasons in, the show has covered everything from Jonathan Dancy’s theory of moral particularism, to Aristotelian virtue ethics, to Kantian deontology, to moral nihilism.

-In a recent conversation, Michael Schur told me to expect a reference to the late political theorist Judith Shklar and her essay “Putting Cruelty First” in a forthcoming episode this season.
+The fourth season features a reference to the late political theorist Judith Shklar and her essay “Putting Cruelty First.”
 “I read that during season three and was like, ‘This is part of our end game here.’”
-Schur says.
+Michael Schur told before the season premiered.
 “That essay really shook me, in the best way.”

 This is … not typically how showrunners think about ending their shows.
 But nothing about the ideas behind The Good Place is typical.
 The Good Place has laid out a moral vision that’s surprisingly sophisticated and deeply informed by academic philosophy — a vision that puts learning, and trying, to do good front and center.
 In the process, Schur and his team have undergone their own process of moral learning, not unlike the one the characters they’ve created have gone through.

 If the show has anything like an ur-text, it would be Scanlon’s What We Owe to Each Other.